What we stand for

 In 2019 we are looking to expand our PB4L approach by introducing new incentives for students and FriYAY activities to engage all learners.

 On behalf of the Christies Beach Primary School staff, it is my pleasure to welcome you to our school.
 At Christies Beach Primary School we understand that this is one of the most important decisions you will make as a parent.
 Our day to day practise is child centred and builds on the needs of the individual learner, whilst recognising their individual strengths.

-We are proud of the extensive programs that we offer including specialist programs for Performing Arts, Science and LOTE – Indonesian.
+We are proud of the extensive programs that we offer including specialist programs for Performing Arts, Health/PE and LOTE – Indonesian.
 The school provides extensive experiences for students with technology, with all students in Years 6 & 7 provided with a laptop computer.
 We also offer a range of extra–curriculum activities including School Choir, Wakakirri, Instrumental Woodwind Lessons classes, and Swimming Programs, a range of interschool Sporting opportunities through SAPSASA.

 At Christies Beach Primary we focus on building high self-esteem and a culture of high expectations for all learners.
 We believe that all children can learn, and we strive to foster in each child a desire to achieve their personal best.